Five Reasons You Get Angry

-Anger is never just anger and there are several sources for it.
-Here are the most common ones:
+Anger is never just anger, and there are various sources for it.
+Here are some of the most common ones:

 This is Anne’s problem.
-Unlike Brian who sits on anger until it explodes, Anne doesn’t.
-But what Anne doesn’t do well is be able to tell when her anger is building.
+Unlike Brian, who sits on anger until it explodes, Anne doesn’t.
+What Anne doesn’t do well is sense when her anger is building.

 Depression and limited emotional range

 Kate may be struggling with two problems.
 One is that she is likely in a chronic state of irritable depression.
-The irritable behavior is obvious, but it is her thoughts and outlook that are depressed: Everything is gray, why bother, life's a struggle.
+The irritable behavior is obvious, but her thoughts and outlook are depressed: Everything is gray, why bother, life's a struggle.

 The other problem that can add fuel to her irritability is her limited emotional range.
 Anger or irritability is what she feels when hurt, tired, sad, frustrated…whatever.
 It’s not simply that she doesn’t have the right label for what she is feeling, she also genuinely has trouble discerning more subtle feelings, making anger and irritability her go-to emotion.

 Oftentimes such folks grew up in chaotic families where being hyper-alert to what is going on was the only way of trying to stay safe.
-You see often in people struggling with post-traumatic-stress-disorder — firefighters, vets — where traumatic events, and often unresolved grief, have left them wired for the disaster that is just around the next corner.
+You see often in people struggling with post-traumatic stress disorder, where traumatic events, and often unresolved grief, have left them wired for the disaster that is just around the next corner.

 Bullying and power